 Habitat

 Red mangroves grow worldwide in tropical and subtropical areas, especially estuaries, lagoons, and tidal creeks.
-Most of the time, they grow in areas where the soil is saturated with salt water, and the tree roots are partly underwater.
-They are well-suited to living in these places because they can tolerate high salt levels.
+Most of the time, they grow in areas where the soil is saturated with salt water and the tree roots are partly underwater, but it can grow in nearly any sort of substrate.

-These trees are widely spread worldwide and commonly grow in the Caribbean, Central America, South America, Africa, Asia, Australia, and the United States.
+These trees are widely spread worldwide and commonly grow in the Caribbean, Florida, Central America, South America, Africa, Asia, Australia, and the United States.

 Scientists have recently introduced red mangroves in Queensland, Australia, and Hawaii, the United States, for coastal protection and aquaculture.